timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2025-03-14
+# Objectives for Today 2025-03-18

 - Just Chatting as we Get started & warmed up.
+- Update the Weekly Plans
-- Consider if pitching Turbo Boom! to publishers is worthwhile.
+- Implementing the Turbo Boom!
+Victory screen.
-- Writing more on the Prefab Article series.
+- Maybe: Writing more on the Prefab Article series.
-- Add additional debug logging to TurtleBrains RenderTarget creation for StencilBuffer support.
-  - Try to pinpoint shakesoda's issue the best we can.

 ## Events / Notices / Coming Soon